P1l3T0/Portfolio-Website/README.md

 ## Overview

-This portfolio website was created to showcase information about me, my skills and my projects to potential employers or clients
+This portfolio website was created to showcase information about me, my skills and my projects

 ## Features